silitics/rugpi/www/docs/advanced/system-configuration.md

 Currently, Rugpi supports the following boot flows:

 - `tryboot`: Uses Raspberry Pi's `tryboot` mechanism (A/B setups only).
-- `u-boot`: Uses an U-Boot environment to switch between partitions (A/B setups only).
+- `u-boot`: Uses an U-Boot environment file to switch between partitions (A/B setups only).
-- `grub-efi`: Uses a Grub environment to switch between partitions (A/B setups only).
+- `grub-efi`: Uses a Grub environment file to switch between partitions (A/B setups only).